-No. Poison oak occurs primarily within coast live oak woodlands and is much less persistent in the extensive Central Maritime Chaparral habitat areas-the primary target of prescribed burns.
-Burns have occurred at former Fort Ord for many decades and firefighters working within the burn areas have not reported problems from poison oak in smoke.
+No. Poison oak occurs primarily within coast live oak woodlands and is much less persistent in the extensive Central Maritime Chaparral habitat areas--the primary target of prescribed burns.

 HOW LONG WILL SMOKE BE IN THE AIR?

 Each burn is planned to last one day, at most, two days.
 Smoke could be in the air one or two days longer.
 Typically there are three phases of smoke from each burn.